lawnjelly/Misc/FTIDocs/FTI.md

 There are many permutations and variations of Camera types, but it should be clear that in many cases, disabling physics interpolation and handling this yourself in `_process` can give a better result.

+### Why can any Node have physics interpolation disabled, why not just Cameras?
+Although Cameras are the most common example, there are a number of cases when you may wish other nodes to control their own interpolation, or be non-interpolated.
+Consider another example, a player in a top view game whose rotation is controlled by mouse look.
+Disabling physics rotation allows the player rotation to match the mouse in realtime.